 Several types of electrical wires are used in residential settings.
 The most common ones include:

-• Non-Metallic Sheathed Cable (NM): This is the most prevalent type of wiring used in homes.
-It consists of two or more insulated wires bundled together and encased in a plastic jacket.
+- Non-Metallic Sheathed Cable (NM): This is the most prevalent type of wiring used in homes.
+It comprises two or more insulated wires bundled together and encased in a plastic jacket.
 NM cables are commonly used for general wiring, such as powering outlets and lighting fixtures.

 Circuit Breakers

 Circuit breakers play a crucial role in electrical safety by protecting circuits from overloads and short circuits.
 They automatically shut off the power when an electrical fault occurs.
 Understanding your home’s circuit breaker panel is important for identifying and addressing electrical issues.
-Familiarise yourself with the location of the panel, how to identify tripped breakers, and how to reset them.
+Familiarise yourself with the panel’s location, how to identify tripped breakers, and how to reset them.

 Electrical Switchboard And Panels